DANCE CLASS DESCRIPTIONS

 For our more developed little dancers, this class is a combo of basic jazz and hip hop dancing principles.
 With half of the class dedicated to jazz technique and steps and the other to simple hip hop rhythms, dancers gain the foundations they need to progress onto a single-discipline class.

-A technical form of dance set to classical music, taught using a specific French vocabukary to denote positions and movements; ballet is the foundation for all styles of dance.
-It helps to develop good posture, a strong core, and body control.
+A technical form of dance set to classical music, taught using a specific French vocabulary to denote positions and movements.
+Ballet helps to develop good posture, a strong core, and body control.
 Any serious dancer should always supplement their training with weekly ballet class.

 Specifically modern jazz, this dance discipline is practiced in many different styles.
 Movements focus on controlled turns, leaps, and kicks integrated into choreography that demands energy and personality.